georoen/wuepix/README.md

 # WUEPIX <img src="man/hexlogo.png" align="right" width="120"/>
 Latest applied human geography combines people with data.
 The research questions however may be wide apart: How many people visit national parks?
-Or when is traffic worst within a city?
+Or how do traffic intensities develop over a typical day within a particular city?
 As broad as geography is, as scarce may the available data be.
 Consequently it has to be acquired first.
-Herewith a new measuring instrument, using computer vision adn webcam imagery, is presented to this domain.
+Herewith a new measuring instrument, using computer vision and webcam imagery, is presented to this domain.